 As Mr. Gilley packed up his computer to leave and Mr. Lohoefener started to talk, a little more than half the audience left, including those who were carrying a petition to prohibit spending any money on the runway project.

 The Oberlin airport is part of the Federal Aviation Administration's National Plan of Integrated Airport Systems, said Mr. Gilley, which is a good thing.

-The city can apply for money through the agency, he said, which makes airport improvements "pretty cheap infrastructure" because the city only has to pay 5 percent of the working on it and it's going to keep getting better.
+The city can apply for money through the agency, he said, which makes airport improvements "pretty cheap infrastructure" because the city only has to pay 5 percent of the

 On any project, said Mr. Gilley, good management is essential.
 There are some problems here